Insubrica Historica | CH-6648 Minusio Ticino Switzerland | info@insubricahistorica.ch | +41(79)2926903

 Brilli left Crimea for Latvia, as he was apparently tasked to become a Governor of the city of Riga.
 The Swiss sources reported on this fact, however there has been no other trace that Brilli was ever a Governor of Riga.
 For sure, he was promoted in 1741 to a Lieutenant-General in Riga.

-On 30 August 1744, he was decorated with the Order of St. Alexander Nevskij; at that time, it was one of the greatest military medals in the Russian Zarist Empire.
-The medal was a direct consequence of Brilli’s role with the army commanded by General von Lacy during the Russo-Swedish War of 1741-1743.
-Brilli took part in the military attack of the Swedish city Villmanstrand (at present, Lappeenranta in Finland).
+On 30 August 1744, Andrea Brilli was decorated with the Order of St. Alexander Nevskij, one of the most prestigious military honours in the Russian Tsarist Empire.
+The decoration recognised Brilli’s role with the army commanded by General von Lacy during the Russo-Swedish War of 1741-1743.
+Brilli took part in the attack of the Swedish city Villmanstrand (present-day Lappeenranta in Finland).

-It is likely that Andrea Brilli stayed in Riga at least till 1751.
-On this date, the Münchner Zeitung wrote that Brilli together with Scottish General Maier Broune (most likely, General Browne) and German General Friderici were seeking to leave the Russian Zarist Empire other assignments.
+Brilli appears to have remained in Riga at least till 1751.
+That year, the Münchner Zeitung reported that he, together with Scottish General Maier Broune (most likely, General Browne) and German General Friderici, were seeking to leave the Russian Tsarist Empire for other assignments.

 Sources: